milesnature/html-notes/README.md

 If you're a meticulous note taker, expending the time and effort to format and "style" your plain text notes — *you may as well be using HTML and CSS to do it!*
 It's more powerful and accessible than Markdown with nearly the same amount of effort.

-This system provides a single source of truth that is easily accessible from anywhere.
-Increase privacy and security by hosting it locally, or by hard coding everything into one single html file.

 ## Example
 https://example.html-notes.app/
 * Encryption disabled for ease of use.